ilyaskurikhin/docassemble-easyciation/docassemble/easyciation/data/templates/statutes.md

 % else:

-1. ${ association.name } is an association according to the present articles of incorporation and the articles 60 CC and following of the Swiss Civil Code.
+1. ${ association.name } is an association according to the present articles of association and the articles 60 and following of the Swiss Civil Code.

 % if association.is_political:
 2. The Association is confessionally independent.